Charles Perceval, 7th Earl of Egmont

 Charles George Perceval, 7th Earl of Egmont (15 June 1845 – 5 September 1897) was a British peer and Conservative Party politician of the Victorian era.

 On 19 September 1868, he was commissioned a cornet in the 2nd Regiment of the Royal Buckinghamshire Yeomanry.

-He was elected at the general election in February 1874 as the Member of Parliament (MP) for the parliamentary borough of Midhurst in Surrey.
+He was elected at the general election in February 1874 as the Member of Parliament (MP) for the parliamentary borough of Midhurst in Sussex.

 However, he succeeded to the peerage on 2 August that year, taking both the Irish title of Earl of Egmont and the title Baron Arden in the Peerage of the United Kingdom.
 The latter title gave him a seat in House of Lords, thereby vacating his seat in the House of Commons.
 He was promoted from lieutenant to captain in the Yeomanry on 25 November 1874.

 On 8 April 1878, he was appointed a deputy lieutenant of Surrey.
 He sold the family estates around Churchtown, County Cork in 1889.